cloud-bulldozer/k8s-netperf/README.md

       --tcp-tolerance float   Allowed %diff from hostNetwork to podNetwork, anything above tolerance will result in k8s-netperf exiting 1. (default 10)
       --uuid string           User provided UUID
 ```

+Running with `--json` will reduce all output to just the JSON result, allowing users to feed the result to `jq` or other tools.
+Only output to the screen will be the result JSON or errors.

 `--prom` accepts a string (URL).
 Example  http://localhost:9090